 Adverse Selection Definition

 Adverse selection is an important concept in the fields of economics as well as insurance and risk management.
-Sometimes known as “anti-selection,” it describes circumstances in which either buyers or sellers use information that the other group does not have, specifically about risk factors related to a particular business undertaking/transaction.
+Sometimes known as “anti-selection,” Adverse selection describes circumstances in which either buyers or sellers use information that the other group does not have, specifically about risk factors related to a particular business undertaking/transaction.
 In these cases, when these two groups are informed to different degrees, this is known as asymmetric information.
 (The opposite of this situation is symmetric information, where both buyers and sellers have the same amount of knowledge.)

 Naturally, the result is that one party has a consistent advantage over the other, which leads to inefficiency in the price of goods/services within the market.
 It leads to ill-informed, poor decisions on the part of either buyers or sellers.